MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 ## Usage

 Automation APIs provide capability for automating company setup through APIs.
-Once the tenants have been created, the automation APIs can be used to hydrate the tenant - to bring the tenant up to a desired state.
-Usually this process involves creating a new company on the tenant, applying RapidStart packages, installing extensions, adding users to user groups and assigning permission sets to users.
+Once the tenants have been created, the automation APIs can be used to hydrate the tenant - to bring the tenant up to a wanted state.
+Usually this process involves:
+- creating a new company on the tenant
+- applying RapidStart packages
+- installing extensions
+- adding users to user groups and assigning permission sets to users.

 The **D365 Automation** entitlements give access to APIs in the `/api/microsoft/automation` route by using the OAuth client credentials flow.
 An application token with `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.